GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 ## Session Management

-The client tells its server about some restrictions on resources that the server's instructions with the initial values in the multicast_client_params transport parameter ({{transport-parameter}}) and later can update these limits with MC_CLIENT_LIMITS {{client-limits-frame}} frames.
+The client tells its server about some restrictions on resources that it is capable of processing with the initial values in the multicast_client_params transport parameter ({{transport-parameter}}) and later can update these limits with MC_CLIENT_LIMITS {{client-limits-frame}} frames.
 Servers ensure the set of sessions the client is currently requested to join remains within these advertised client limits as covered in {{flow-control}}.

 The server asks the client to join sessions with MC_SESSION_JOIN ({{session-join-frame}}) frames and to leave sessions with MC_SESSION_LEAVE ({{session-leave-frame}}) frames.